 Until fairly recently, if you wanted hot water you had to turn your heater on and wait around 30 minutes, or even longer if you used an immersion heater.
-Thanks to a step forward in technology, hot water can be taken on demand via an instant hot water system.
+Thanks to advances in technology, hot water can now be taken on demand via an instant hot water system.

 Tankless Water Heaters